28Protons/ContainerizedDevelopmentTutorial/exercises/003_the_unruly_environment.md

 Now we can list the running containers and you'll see that we now have the app and a redis instance running.
 It's that easy to add containerized services to your environment.
 There are images for just about anything want to run cobol on a container?
 If you don't have a particular image in your local repository docker will go looking for it for you.

+Docker Compose automatically adds services to the default network and you can communicate between containers in the same network.

 when we are done we can spin everything in this environment down again

 `docker-compose stop`